Morris Gold Religious School

 And there is always room for one more!

 The goal of Jewish education is to give the child the opportunity to develop a Jewish identity and to participate in and build an appreciation of Jewish Religious and cultural life.
+The following is a listing of some of the subjects covered in each of our classes.
+Please see Rabbi Sobel for more details about what your student will be learning this year.

 |Kindergarten & 1st Grade||Introduction to Shabbat, Holidays and Torah/Bible Stories||Simple Temple vocabulary|